silverstripe-australia/versionator/README.md

 * Check modules to determine whether there are changes in `master` that haven't been incorporated into a tag (ie whether the latest stable _may_ not have the latest code)
+* Generate README information about the modules used in the project

+## When to use

+Use this if

+* you want to generate a list of fixed version composer dependencies for a SilverStripe project
+* You want to see whether the modules in your project have any updates that could be made use of
+* You want to know whether a repository has any changes that haven't made it to a stable tagged release yet.

+The motivation behind this tool is for projects to have a well defined version set of modules defined in the composer.json for that project.

 ## Usage